 “What we see, depends mainly on what we look for.” – John Lubbock

-As we come to the end of another work week, we wanted to share a recent post on perception and where you’re choosing to place your focus, by the always brilliant, Seth Godin.
+We wanted to share a post on perception and where you’re choosing to place your focus, by the always brilliant, Seth Godin.
 While you read, think about your perceptions – of your personal life, your work habits – and what you’ve been focusing on recently.

 Depth of field